natmegsweden/NatMEG-PD_data/textfiles/README.md

 - Differences (even slight) in protocol for certain participants.

 #### Clinical data and metadata
 - Participant 093 had a LT foot injury and was unable to put weight on foot.
-Unrated for all LLE, Gait, and Balance categories on UPDRS.
+Unrated for all LLE, Gait, and Balance categories on MDS-UPDRS-II.

 #### MEG recordings and data
 - Task "Passive" were not acquired for participants 020, 034, 062, 092 117, and 126.